Chapter 6.2: Handling Errors

 Some error occurred: division by zero

-After handling the error, the program continues running normally.
-In essence, try and catch tell GLang, "Attempt this code, and if it fails, handle the issue gracefully before moving on."
+After handling the error, the program continues running normally. try and catch tell GLang to attempt the code in try, and if it fails, handle the issue inside of catch before moving on.

 Your Challenge 🤔